GB News Launch Sees Them Capture Audience Triple That of Sky News

 - The Times were more generous: three stars for a channel which “may yet bite“, though marking it down for the obvious technical shortcomings.
 A running theme amongst most reviews…

 - The Telegraph’s four star review praised its “no sneering” attitude, and that in spite of the glitches, “GB News is already speaking [the] language” of those frustrated by lockdown.
-They also made the point that opening with Dan Wootton was probably a mistake, given his opening diatribe about lockdown: “What the channel cried out for was the firmest hand on the tiller from the go.
+They also made the point that opening with Dan Wootton was probably a mistake: “What the channel cried out for was the firmest hand on the tiller from the go.
 If you were unsure about GB News’s claims of impartiality, you needed Brazier or McCoy to take your hand on the first night.
 Wootton will have scared a few nervous horses.”

 - The Independent joined The Guardian in calling it “a disaster from start to finish“, although The I seemed more impressed, awarding it four stars and saying it “lived up to its billing to offer something very different from the BBC and Sky News.”
 How kind.